bobverity/MALECOT/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-MALECOT is an R package for inferring population structure from genetic data in situations where each sample might represent multiple genotypes.
-It does this using Bayesian Markov chain Monte Carlo, alternately estimating each of three unknown parameters:
+MALECOT is an R package for inferring population structure from genetic data, and is tailored to problems in malaria where each sample commonly contains multiple genotypes.
+Complete documentation, including tutorials on installing and running the program, can be found [here](https://bobverity.github.io/MALECOT).
-1. Allele frequencies in all subpopulations
-2. Allocation of samples to subpopulations
-3. Complexity of infection (COI) of each sample

-**WARNING: Although MALECOT is live, it is still very much in development!**

-The current version (0.1.0) has the following limitations:
-* takes biallelic data only
-* patchy documentation
-* limited and basic plotting functions
-* some formats/pipelines likely to change slightly

-Most of these limitations should be ironed out within a few weeks of this release.
-See the [associated vignette](https://bobverity.github.io/MALECOT/articles/basic_tutorial.html) for a worked example analysis on simulated data.